My Path to Here and NowHow I Ended Up Here

 If we had met at a cocktail party or networking lunch, you’d already know that I’m short and blonde.
 You might not have guessed that I’m most comfortable in well-worn jeans and high-top Chuck Taylor All-Stars, and that it’s taken me a long time to to figure out what career path to take.
 The rest of the story goes something like this:

 I grew up near a beach, in Southern California.
 We moved often and my mother loves the beach, so we lived near a lot of them.
 I majored in communications in college and earned my degree from the University of Southern California in 1984.
 From there, I moved to Chicago and then landed in Denver, where I lived for 26 years.
 Along the way, I was married and divorced, made some true friends, and raised two brilliant, beautiful, and talented daughters.
 After two years living in Ecuador and Nicaragua, Chelsea is a graduate student, pursuing a Masters degree in International Education from SIT.
-And Laurel is on the staff at Florence Crittenton Services, a Denver nonprofit that educates, prepares, and empowers teen mothers to become productive members of the community.
-In 2012, I left Denver and moved to Rochester, New York… after spending almost 5 years in a long-distance love affair, it was time to try living in the same city as my sweetheart for a while.
-That has proven to be one of my better life decisions.
+Laurel is also in grad school, earning her Masters in Social Work, and interning with Florence Crittenton Services, a Denver nonprofit that educates, prepares, and empowers teen mothers to become productive members of the community.
+In 2012, I left Denver and moved to Rochester, New York.
+After spending almost 5 years in a long-distance love affair, it was time to try living in the same city as my sweetheart, which has proven to be one of my better life decisions.
+Tony and I recently relocated again, to Chattanooga, Tennessee this time, and I’m enjoying getting to know another part of the country (and loving the warmer winter weather).

 My path has not been straight.